CICCIOSGAMINO/arduino_TRE/bridge/README.md

 You need to be confortable with the Bridge functionality because all the communications pass through them, so in the next chapters we'll try to go depth in these functions !

 ### Bridge Active
 As soon as your Arduino sketch uses one of the Bridge classes, the board (Atmel 32u4) invokes run-bridge (/usr/bin) via serial on the Linux side.
-Console also uses bridge, as do FileIO, Mailbox etc.

-So **run-bridge** is a shell script which invokes python bridge.py from /usr/lib/python2.7/bridge.
+Console also uses bridge, as do FileIO, Mailbox etc. So **run-bridge** is a shell script which invokes python bridge.py from /usr/lib/python2.7/bridge.

+Check the process active on the TCP port :

+    lsof -i
+    >> dropbear   1321   root    3u  inet   1922      0t0  TCP *:ssh (LISTEN)
+    >> uhttpd     1328   root    4u  inet   1941      0t0  TCP *:www (LISTEN)
+    >> uhttpd     1328   root    5u  inet   1943      0t0  TCP *:https (LISTEN)
+    >> dnsmasq    1360 nobody    4u  inet   2010      0t0  UDP *:domain
+    >> dnsmasq    1360 nobody    5u  inet   2011      0t0  TCP *:domain (LISTEN)
+    >> avahi-dae  1366 nobody   12u  inet   2055      0t0  UDP *:mdns
+    >> dropbear   4652   root    5u  inet   5652      0t0  TCP 192.168.1.108:ssh->192.168.1.101:47890 (ESTABLISHED)
+    >> python    11888   root    4u  inet  13162      0t0  TCP localhost:6571 (LISTEN)
+    >> python    11888   root    5u  inet  13163      0t0  TCP localhost:5700 (LISTEN)

+as you can see, after the sketch launche the bridge, the python listening on port 6571 and 5700 !
+So now we can go to view what kind of data are in back and forward on the serial !

 ### Mailbox FileIO
 For example, FileIO instructs bridge to create a file by sending an Fx command, where x is the mode with which to open the file (r, w, a).
 Command g performs a write() via the bridge, s does a seek(2), f a close(2), etc. The Mailbox class also uses bridge with different commands (m is readMessage(), M is writeMessage(), J is writeJSON()).